monkiato/guardian/README.md

  **DOMAIN_NAME** (default 'localhost') required to make cookies available across any services under the same domain

+ # Secure Configuration for Cookies

+  - Cookies attached to a specific domain or subdomain only
+  - HTTPS support only through 'Secure' property
+  - Mitigate XSS attack using 'HttpOnly' property

 ## Build Docker Image

 No extra parameters are required for the docker image, so just run: